 Biden signs immigration orders as Congress awaits more

-President Joe Biden on Tuesday signed a second spate of orders to undo his predecessor’s immigration policies, demonstrating the powers of the White House and its limitations without support from Congress.
+President Joe Biden signed a second spate of orders to undo his predecessor’s immigration policies, demonstrating the powers of the White House and its limitations without support from Congress.

+His orders on family separation, border security and legal immigration bring to nine the number of executive actions on immigration during his first two weeks in office.

 Biden rescinded some Trump actions and laid a foundation for more far-reaching repeals depending on the outcome of policy reviews over the next few months.

 "I’m not making new law.
-I’m eliminating bad policy,” he said during a signing ceremony.
+I’m eliminating bad policy,” he said during a signing ceremony Tuesday.

 Alejandro Mayorkas, who was sworn in as Homeland Security secretary after his nomination was confirmed Tuesday by the Senate, will lead a task force on family separation, focused largely on reuniting parents and children who remain apart.
 It is unclear exactly how many, but about 5,500 children have been identified in court documents as having been separated during Trump’s presidency, including about 600 whose parents have yet to be found by a court-appointed committee.